Naveenkumar-katomaran/capture_frame_template/README.md

-Here's a simple and professional `README.md` for your project.

 # RTSP Frame Capture Template

 A simple and reusable Python template for capturing frames from an RTSP stream with **low latency**, **automatic reconnection**, and **threaded frame grabbing** using OpenCV.